 Monday Morning, my husband was off to his meeting, and we were set loose on Bricktown.
 The rain has slowed down overnight, and after the kids chose IHOP to eat, we set out for breakfast, then walked down to Bass Pro Shops, where they played some of the arcade-type games while I did a little shopping.

-Finally, my 10-year-olds dreams were answered when we were able to play miniature golf at Brickopolis on the Canal!
+Finally, my son’s dreams were answered when we were able to play miniature golf at Brickopolis on the Canal!
 As the clouds were parting, the people were coming out and the canal was suddenly a VERY busy place!
 We had a great time, and the highlight was a fun little water feature on one of the holes!

 Anyone that complains about Texas weather really needs to visit OKC, where the weather changed from cloudy to sunny to a chilly wind and rain all during one little putt putt game!
 We actually had to run inside while a little storm passed over us, taking maybe 10 minutes!
 Click HERE for more fun things to do at Brickopolis!

 I didn’t get any pictures because of the rain, but we loved the Bricktown Candy Shop!
 It’s definitely not to be missed when you’re visiting!